namburiamit/sp23-cse110-lab3/.github/ISSUE_TEMPLATE/cse-110-issue.md

 ---
-name: 'Issue:  Standup Template'
+name: CSE 110 Issue
-about: 'Creating the standup meeting template '
+about: Creating the standup meeting template and adding CSS
 title: ''
 labels: ''
 assignees: ''